DanielBradford/bamboo-fitness/README.md

 ## **Wireframe Designs**
 ### Destktop
-* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/2a20394d781a12d19c5df0cf3f5d121ad3fb63f5/documents/wireframes/LANDING%20PAGE%20WIREFRAME%20%28index.html%29%20.pdf" target="_blank">Home / Landing Page</a>
+* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/master/documents/wireframes/LANDING%20PAGE%20WIREFRAME%20(index.html)%20.pdf" target="_blank">Home / Landing Page</a>
-* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/2a20394d781a12d19c5df0cf3f5d121ad3fb63f5/documents/wireframes/CLASSES%20WIREFRAME%20%28classes.html%29%20.pdf" target="_blank">Classes Page</a>
+* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/master/documents/wireframes/CLASSES%20WIREFRAME%20(classes.html)%20.pdf" target="_blank">Classes Page</a>
-* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/2a20394d781a12d19c5df0cf3f5d121ad3fb63f5/documents/wireframes/GALLERY%20WIREFRAME%20%28gallery.html%29%20.pdf" target="_blank">Gallery Page</a>
+* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/master/documents/wireframes/GALLERY%20WIREFRAME%20(gallery.html)%20.pdf" target="_blank">Gallery Page</a>
-* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/2a20394d781a12d19c5df0cf3f5d121ad3fb63f5/documents/wireframes/CONTACT%20WIREFRAME%20%28contact.html%29%20.pdf" target="_blank">Contact Us Page</a>
+* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/master/documents/wireframes/CONTACT%20US%20WIREFRAME%20(contact.html)%20.pdf" target="_blank">Contact Us Page</a>
 ### Mobile
-* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/2a20394d781a12d19c5df0cf3f5d121ad3fb63f5/documents/wireframes/MOBILE%20WIREFRAMES%20%28All%20pages%29.pdf" target="_blank">Mobile Wireframes</a>
+* <a href="https://github.com/DanielBradford/bamboo-fitness/blob/master/documents/wireframes/MOBILE%20WIREFRAMES%20(All%20pages).pdf" target="_blank">Mobile Wireframes</a>

-This section is also where you would share links to any wireframes, These files should themselves either be included as a pdf file in the project itself

-## Features
+## **Features**
 ### The project is comprised of a number of features.
-These include:
+* ### **Home Landing Page Feature**
-* **Call To Action Button on landing page** - This invites the user to JOIN the gym.
-The selection of this button opens a data capture form (via a Modal).
-This opens a channel of contact between the user and the gym.
+    * **'Join Us' Call To Action button** - This invites the user to JOIN the gym.
+The selection of this button opens a data capture form (via a Modal created through Bootstrap).
+    * **Data Capture Form** - This allows the user to enter the following:
+        * First Name - This field is validated to ensure an entry is made
+        * Last Name - This field is validated to ensure an entry is made
+        * Email - This field is validated to ensure an entry is made and a valid email address is entered
+        * Membership Preference (Bronze, Silver or Gold)
+        * Text Area - For the user to write a breif message describing their enquiry
+        * The completion and sending of this form opens a channel of contact between the user and the gym.
-* **Membership Medals** - These display the 3 options of membership and detail what is included along with the price.
+    * **Membership Medals** - These display the 3 options of membership and details of what is included e.g price.
+* ### **Classes Page Features**
-* **Class Timetable Modal** - This opens up the class timetable in pop-up window and displays the class schedule.
+    * **Class Timetable Button** - This opens up the class timetable in pop-up window (via a Modal) and displays the class schedule.
 This can also be downloaded and will open in a new tab.
-* **QR-CODE Feature** - This feature allows users of a desktop/laptop to scan with their mobile to have direct access to the class-timetable as a pdf.
+    * **QR-CODE Feature** - This feature allows users of a desktop/laptop to scan the code with their mobile to get directed to the class-timetable as a pdf.
+    * **Class Type Medals** - These medals show the variety of classes on offer in a clear and stylish format
+    * **Meet Our Team Medals** - These medals show infromation about the instructors and management of the gym.
+This creates a personal touch i.e. friendly faces of the company.
+* ### **Gallery Page Features**
+    * **Images** of the gym, members and facilities are clearly visible and when clicked will open as a full screen in a new window
+    * **Videos** of the gym, members and facilities are clearly displayed

+* ### **Contact Us Page Features**
-* **Opening Hours Modal** - This feature presents to user with a clear table of opening hours for the gym.
+    * **Opening Hours Modal** - This feature (used via Bootstrap) presents the user with a clear table of opening hours for the gym.
-* **Contact Us Features** -These features when clicked eases the process of contact by offering an imediate point of contact.
+    * **Contact Us Features** - These features when clicked eases the process of contact by offering an imediate point of contact.
-    * The phone icon/text opens a call option | The mail icon/text opens an email option | The address icon/text opens a google maps navigation
+        * The phone icon/text opens a call option
+        * The mail icon/text opens an email option
+        * The address icon/text opens a google maps navigation
+    * **Data Capture Form** - This allows the user to enter the following:
+        * First Name - This field is validated to ensure an entry is made
+        * Last Name - This field is validated to ensure an entry is made
+        * Email - This field is validated to ensure an entry is made and a valid email address is entered
+        * Membership Preference (Bronze, Silver or Gold)
+        * Text Area - For the user to write a breif message describing their enquiry
+        * The completion and sending of this form opens a channel of contact between the user and the gym.
+## Repeating Features
+### The following features are repeated across the website allowing a constistant design format for the user to feel comfortable and familiar;
+* **Header**
+    *   **Navbar** is clear and accessible.
+It is also responsive in mobile.
+    *   **Logo** is clearly displayed in a user-friendly and stylish format
+    *   **Hero Image** is displayed across the full width of the screen displaying the image of bamboo.
+* **Footer**
+    *   **Social Media Icons**

-## Existing Features
+## Extra Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+* Animation of the Membership, Class and Team medals through CSS.
+I would make them spin on their Y-Axis to rotate and reveal additonal information.

-## Features Left to Implement
+## Expansion Features

-## Another feature idea
+* Live chat feature - Allows new users and potential members to discuss queries in a live chat with gym representatives
+* Log-in function for existing members who can access the following added features:
+    * Fitness Chat forum
+    * Online Class Booking System
+    * E-Commerce Store

 ## **Technologies Used**
 * ### HTML / HTML5